 Thank you to Tyson Foods, Inc., Circle Foods LLC, and Pinnacle Foods Group LLC. for sponsoring this recipe.
 All opinions and text are entirely my own.

 When I am looking to make a super quick dinner, I tend to take a little help from the grocery store.
-I grabbed a bag of Tyson® Grilled & Ready® Chicken at Walmart because it is so simple and convenient to make.
+I grabbed a bag of Tyson® Grilled & Ready® Chicken because it is so simple and convenient to make.
 I can take out what I need, heat that much up, and reseal the bag for another meal.
 I heated up the chicken in the microwave while I got to work on the quesadillas.

-While the tortillas were heating up on the stovetop, I made up a lightning quick batch of fresh restaurant-style salsa.
+While the tortillas were heating up on the stovetop, I made up a lightning-quick batch of fresh restaurant-style salsa.
 I used Wish-Bone® Italian Dressing to add an extra zesty boost of flavor to the fresh veggies.

 - 2 Roma tomatoes

-- 1-2 jalapenos, seeded or unseeded depending on how hot you want your salsa to be
+- 1-2 jalapenos seeded or unseeded depending on how hot you want your salsa to be

 - 1/2 small onion